-- Receive health care and services that are culturally competent and free from discrimination. - Be treated with respect to your dignity and privacy. - Receive information, including information on treatment options and alternatives, regardless of cost or benefit coverage, in a manner you can understand. - Participate in decisions regarding your healthcare, including the right to refuse treatment. - Be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience, or retaliation. - Request and receive a copy of your medical records and request that they be amended or corrected as allowed. - Request copies of all documents, records, and other information free of charge, that was used in an adverse benefit determination. - Exercise your rights, and that the exercise of those rights does not adversely affect the way the Managed Care Organizations (MCO), their providers, or the Department of Health and Mental Hygiene treat you. - File appeals and grievances with a Managed Care Organization. - File appeals, grievances and State fair hearings with the State. - Request that ongoing benefits be continued during an appeal or state fair hearing however, you may have to pay for the continued benefits if the decision is upheld in the appeal or hearing.
+- Receive health care and services that are culturally competent and free from discrimination. - Be treated with respect to your dignity and privacy. - Receive information, including information on treatment options and alternatives, regardless of cost or benefit coverage, in a manner you can understand. - Participate in decisions regarding your healthcare, including the right to refuse treatment. - Be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience, or retaliation. - Request and receive a copy of your medical records and request that they be amended or corrected as allowed. - Request copies of all documents, records, and other information free of charge, that was used in an adverse benefit determination. - Exercise your rights, and that the exercise of those rights does not adversely affect the way the Managed Care Organizations (MCO), their providers, or the Maryland Department of Health treat you. - File appeals and grievances with a Managed Care Organization. - File appeals, grievances and State fair hearings with the State. - Request that ongoing benefits be continued during an appeal or state fair hearing however, you may have to pay for the continued benefits if the decision is upheld in the appeal or hearing.
 Receive a second opinion from another doctor within the same MCO, or by an out of network provider if the provider is not available within the MCO, if you do not agree with your doctor's opinion about the services that you need.
 Contact your MCO for help with this. - Receive other information about how your Managed Care Organization is managed including the structure and operation of the MCO as well as physician incentive plans.
-You may request this information by calling your Managed Care Organization. - Receive Information about the services provided by your Managed Care Organization including information about practitioners and providers within its network. - Receive information about your rights and responsibilities and make recommendations regarding those rights and responsibilities.
+You may request this information by calling your Managed Care Organization. - Receive information about the organization, its services, its practitioners and providers and member rights and responsibilities. - Make recommendations regarding the organization's member rights and responsibilities policy.